mareru/cypress/README.md

 </h3>

 <p align="center">
   Fast, easy and reliable testing for anything that runs in a browser.
+Mj yes
 </p>
 <p align="center">
   Join us, we're <a href="https://cypress.io/jobs">hiring</a>.